-There are five Trustees of the ATG Trust, four of whom are ATG clients: Edward Bernard (Chairman), Hilary Daniels, Dr Fiona Davidson and Catherine MacRae; and the fifth is Jessica Jenkins, who also looks after the Trust administration and has worked for ATG since 1997.
+There are four Trustees of the ATG Trust, three of whom are ATG clients: Mike McCart (Chairman), Catherine MacRae and Judith Kilby Hunt; and the fourth is Jessica Jenkins, who also looks after the Trust administration and has worked for ATG since 1997.
 Sir Geoffrey Bindman is the charity’s President and a former Trustee.
 The Trustees are responsible for allocating Trust funds and determining the feasibility and validity of projects.

 The Trust supports projects that aim to:

 - Protect the integrity of the environment and the beauty of its landscapes

 - Preserve the habitats of rare and interesting flora and fauna

 The Large Blue Butterfly – tentatively back in the UK after extensive conservation efforts

 All projects must be: